 Appealing to millennials

-Millenials make up more and more of the modern workforce.
+Millennials make up more and more of the modern workforce.
 Their behaviours and preferences are beginning to be reflected in the tools and systems organisations use.
 If millennials make up even a small proportion of your employees, it’s good to offer them an online booking tool.
-Millienial end users will definitely prefer it and take to using it more naturally.
+Millennial end users will definitely prefer it and take to using it more naturally.

 For the large majority of trips, you’ll know exactly what you need to book.
 Online bookings allow you to just get on with the booking.
 Train and hotel.
 In the basket.
 Bish, bash, bosh.
 The booker is in total control of their trip, from start to finish, which will lead to higher engagement with your organisation’s travel programme.